The pyramids have mystified travellers since they emerged from the jungle:

 They are positioned west of Cairo and aligned with true north.
 Despite their antiquity, there is not a single hieroglyph on any of the structures—implying that they were built before dynastic Egypt.

 Pictured above is the geometrical design the Giza Necropolis is based on.
-We can even reproduce it from memory because it looks like an iron cross.
-Also known as a sun cross, this pattern describes the size of the three pyramids and their relative positions.
+We can even reproduce it from memory because it looks like a sun cross.
+This pattern includes the size of the three pyramids and their relative positions.

 Informing the figure above is the “broken sun cross” or swastika below.
 This chiral shape is an ancient symbol of divinity.
 The swastika comes from the Sanskrit meaning “conducive to well being” or “auspicious”.
-As a symbol of life, it has a vivifying role in the reformation of the universe.
+As an asymmetrical indicator of life, it has a vivifying role in the reformation of the universe.
 It represents the active principle (the Egyptian Ra, the Greek Logos and the Hindu Om) of the cosmos:

 If we revisit the Hermetic phrase “as above, so below” then we are reminded that the shape of a cross on the ground is likely a stereographic projection of an element.
-If we accept that the iron cross, sun cross and broken sun cross are one and the same, then the element we wish to investigate is naturally iron (Fe):
+If we accept that the sun cross and broken sun cross imply the iron cross, then the element we wish to investigate is naturally Fe:

 The stereographic projection of the alpha iron (α) above looks like this:

 But there is something more subtle going on here.
 If you look carefully above, can you see the ANKH too?
 It’s highlighted in white below: